Special Note#

 eselect editor list # List available editors

-eselect editor set vi # Set Vim as default editor (vi is usually a symlink to vim)
+eselect editor set vi # Set Vim as default editor (vi usually symlinks to vim)

 mirrorselect -i -o >> /etc/portage/make.conf